 - uniquely combines clinical, health and neuropsychology teaching with professional practice and research methods training

-- links with external partners who provide voluntary placement opportunities
+- links with external partners who provide volunteering opportunities (subject to availability)

 Why this course?

 The course has been developed to offer theory, knowledge and practical skills development across the areas of clinical, health and neuropsychology.
-In addition, students will receive training in professional practice and advanced research methods.
+In addition, you'll receive training in professional practice and research methods.

-The knowledge and skills you will develop will help prepare you for a PhD in a clinical or health-related area, or a career as a Practitioner Psychologist.
+The knowledge and skills you'll develop will help prepare you for a PhD in a clinical or health-related area, or a career as a Practitioner Psychologist.